ART, PE, MUSIC & TECHNOLOGY

 Students receive a report card twice a year.
 To determine these grades students are assessed weekly on their progress with the skills in each lesson.
 Progress measures include oral quizzes, playing quizzes, written tests, group activities, worksheets and games.
 Students are also evaluated on their participation and preparedness.

-Media Center is a source for literacy development and the fostering of the joy of reading, and a place for students and teachers to gather information that supports their projects and interests.
+Media Center is for literacy development and for fostering the joy of reading, and is a space for students and teachers to gather information that supports their projects and interests.
 Students and teachers experience the Media Center as a welcoming, central place for the Honey Creek community.
 All students have a chance once per week to come in, listen to books read aloud, choose their own reading material for pleasure or assignments, and work on information-gathering projects.
-Classes are also encouraged to visit when they have projects for which research and exploring are key.
+Classes are also encouraged to visit when they have projects for which research and exploring are required.